HighwayofLife/TrailBlazeApp-API/README.md

 ## Features

-- RESTful API for event data
+- RESTful API for event data, user management, directions, and more.
-- AI-powered Q&A assistant using Google Gemini 2.0 Flash API
+- AI-powered Q&A assistant using Google Gemini 2.0 Flash API to easily answer user questions related to events, trails, training, and more.
-- Automated data scraping from multiple sources
+- Automated data retrieval from multiple sources to keep event data up-to-date.
 - PostgreSQL database for data storage

 ## Technology Stack